OliviaZhu26/Single_virion_seq/README.md

 <strong>BAsE-Seq Pipeline 1.0</strong>

 The prototype pipeline described here processes BAsE-Seq raw reads into long single-virion haplotypes, and was developed as a joint effort between the Institute of Molecular and Cell Biology, Singapore (IMCB) and Genome Institute of Singapore (GIS).
-Initially developed by Lewis HONG and reformatted by ZHU O. Yuan.
-Built on HBV sequencing data.
+Initially developed by Lewis HONG and reformatted by ZHU O. Yuan, it was built on HBV BAsE-Seq data for a small exploratory cohort.
 Not tested on other species.
+Not optimized for speed or memory usage.
+Use with caution.

 <strong>How to Run</strong>